chriswong-6/Homepage.github.io/_pages/cv.md

 I interested in using technology to solve real-life problems

-<font size=6>Network Data Camouflage</font>
+<font size=5>Network Data Camouflage</font>

-When I was in high school, I am intersted in VPN.
+When I was in high school, I am intersted in Virtual Private Network.
 The Trojan is particularly popular encryption protocols at that time.
 I use IaaS to be a site and disguise transmission data as video format.
 After that, I optimize and customize software client in different platform mostly in linux and its derivative system becasue of inaccurate identification of data diversion.